Floyd Landis: Post-cycling career

 In July 2011, Landis gave an interview to Graham Bensinger in which he described his plans and training to race professionally in NASCAR.

-In November 2011, Landis and his former coach Arnie Baker, were convicted of "benefiting from" hacking into the computers of the Chatenay-Malabry anti-doping lab.
+In November 2011, Landis and his former coach, Arnie Baker, were convicted of "benefiting from" hacking into the computers of the Châtenay-Malabry anti-doping lab.
 Both received 12-month suspended sentences.
 In April 2012, it was revealed that Landis was under investigation by federal prosecutors in connection with possible wire and mail fraud committed when he raised his legal defense fund in 2007.
 In August 2012, Landis admitted to fraud, and was ordered to pay US$487,000 in restitution.
 He reached a deal to avoid being prosecuted for the fraud charges as long as he paid the restitution.

 Landis is portrayed by American actor Jesse Plemons in the 2015 film The Program, directed by Stephen Frears and starring Ben Foster as Lance Armstrong and Chris O'Dowd as David Walsh.

 He opened a cannabis company in Colorado in mid-2016.

-Landis's 2006 Tour de France attack gained new attention at the 2018 Giro d'Italia, when Chris Froome's race-clinching long-range solo breakaway on Stage 19 of the 2018 Giro d'Italia was described by fellow rider George Bennett immediately after the stage as "doing a Landis".
+Landis' 2006 Tour de France attack gained new attention at the 2018 Giro d'Italia, when Chris Froome's race-clinching long-range solo breakaway on Stage 19 of the 2018 Giro d'Italia was described by fellow rider George Bennett immediately after the stage as "doing a Landis".

-In October 2018, Landis announced that he would launch a new UCI Continental cycling team sponsored by his cannabis business, Floyd's of Leadville.
+In October 2018, Landis announced that he would launch a new UCI Continental cycling team sponsored by his cannabis business.
 He indicated that funding for the team would come from the bulk of the money he received from the settlement of the Lance Armstrong whistleblower lawsuit, and that it would be managed by Gord Fraser.
 In November 2019 Landis announced the team would be folding after one year of operation.